 ARE YOU PAINTER.
 YOU PAINT?
 NO?
 YOU PHOTOGRAPH?
 OKAY.
 WHAT WAS LAST IMAGE YOU MAKE?

 YOU.
-DO YOU KNOW THE DIFFERENCE IN BURNS FROM HEAT AND BURNS FROM THE ACID?
+DO YOU KNOW DIFFERENCE IN BURNS FROM HEAT AND BURNS FROM ACID?
 IS THERE DIFFERENCE.
 YOU THINK YES?
 WHAT DO YOU THINK IS DIFFERENCE?

 YOU HAVE NO TATTOOS.
 ARE YOU HAPPY?
 IN YOUR LIFE, ARE YOU HAPPY.
-WHY DO YOU HAVE NO TATTOOS?
+SO WHY YOU HAVE NO TATTOOS?

-I imagine they were trying, lazily, to include me in their conversation, or, more likely–given that my answers would result in their returning to a quieter Russian murmur–merely supplementing the boredom of their own familiar conversation with some foreign material.
+I am sure they were merely trying to include me in the group, or, more likely–given that my answers would result in their returning to a quiet Russian murmur–simply supplementing the boredom of their own familiar conversation with some additional material.
 Still, given the flickering darkness of the room, my heat-dazed state, and the spit of their rough accents, the experience was one of a surreal purgatory.
-I am definitely going back next week.

 It felt strangely and sweetly like home.